GitDataShare/Method-levelAS/README.md

-Supplemental materials of our paper: Identifying and Analyzing Architecture Smells at The Method Level
+Supplemental materials of our paper: Identifying and Analyzing Method-Level Architectural Smells

-Source code: all the source code can be downloaded from GitHub.
+Source code: All the source code can be downloaded from GitHub.

 data/